 This is where UM insurance comes into play.
 UM insurance stands first and foremost for Uninsured Motorist.

 A person who illegally drives a vehicle without any liability insurance coverage in place to pay for any damage they cause while driving is an uninsured motorist.

 A person who has at least the minimum amount of legally required insurance but whose insurance policy is not big enough to pay for all of your actual damages including your medical bills, lost wages, and pain and suffering is an underinsured motorist.

-DO MOST ATLANTA DRIVERS HAVE UNINSURED MOTORIST INSURANCE?
+DO MOST LAWRENCEVILLE DRIVERS HAVE UNINSURED MOTORIST INSURANCE?